JoeDunnStable/how_much_data/README.md

 * exponential_distribution.h.
 A derived class from boost::random::exponential_distribution
 * lognormal_distribution.h.
 A derived class from boost::random::lognormal_distribution.
 The
-class implementing the distribution includes several versions of the calculation of the characteristic function, some based on numerical integration from the definition, one based on a p-spline approximation to the more accurate but much slower integrals, and one based on a approximation using Lambert W functions.
+class implementing the distribution includes several versions of the calculation of the characteristic function: some based on numerical integration from the definition, one based on a asymptotic series for small angular frequency and one based on a approximation using Lambert W functions.

+In addition, i've included the apparatus I developed for adaptive integration, which seems to work much better that the Boost version that was originally used.
+The code is spread through the following files:

+* adaptive_integration.h.
+The file that defines the interface to the adaptive integration routines.
+* adaptive_integration_impl.h.
+Most of the actual implementation.
+* gauss_kronrad.h.
+Interface to the functions used to calculate the nodes and weights for the integration.
+* gauss_kronrod_impl.h.
+The implementing code for gauss_kronrod.
+* myfloat.h.
+Some basic definitions allowing various types of multi-precision numbers.
+Multiprecision is not used in the current implementation of how_much_data.

+Finally included is a test program.

 * lognormal_test.cpp.
-A program to test the various versions of the calculation of the characteristic function.
-So far the Lambert W version seems to be the best compromise between speed and accuracy, but it's not without problems.
+A program to test the various versions of the calculation of the characteristic function. .

 In order to improve portability, a meson.build file is included, which allows an easy port to other systems once the needed packages are installed.

+### Update Feb.
+15, 2019

+I noticed that Taleb covered the same topic in N. N. Taleb,[Statistical Consequences of Fat Tails](https://www.academia.edu/37221402/THE_STATISTICAL_CONSEQUENCES_OF_FAT_TAILS_TECHNICAL_INCERTO_COLLECTION_?auto=download).
+The procedure outlined in Section 6.5 of that monograph using results of
+Pinelis is of general applicability and is incorporated into pinelis_taleb_test.

 ## Further Documentation